xun19/easy-ring/README.md

 - ③ Pause Sound Effect: Set the 'ring' to false

-According to your own needs or effects, decide when to play and pause the sound effect, and control the update of the ring parameter value under the corresponding logic code
+According to your own needs or effects, decide when to play and pause the sound effect, and control the update of the 'ring' parameter value under the corresponding logic code

-Here are examples of Vue2 and Vue3 for reference:
+Here are examples in Vue2 and Vue3 for reference:
 #### Vue2

 ```javascript